ORAL PRESENTATION TIPS

 Remember that the audience will be people with similar backgrounds and interests to your own.
 Do not read your paper, as the audience has a copy of the proceedings and can read it as well as you.
 Use your slides as cue cards.

-Hardware videos, are very effective and appealing.
+Hardware, models, and video are very effective and appealing.
 Try to work them into your presentation, but keep them short (under 2 minutes).
+Hardware will need to be large scale in order to be seen as the presentation room is large.

 Give the audience information that will cause them to swamp you with questions after the presentation and[2] via chat.
 The audience wants to hear information and experiences that will help them to develop mechanisms, not vague generalities and tributes to company competence.
 The content of your presentation should emphasize the “why” rather than the “what” that was done.